Wolfy76700/Wolfy76700.github.io/rules_den.md

 - The tournament is played in a **First to 2** format
 - **Winners Finals, Losers Semis, Losers Finals and Grand Finals** are played in a **First to 3** format
 - All characters except Bai-Hu are allowed
 - You can switch characters if you lost the previous game, however the winner cannot switch characters
 - *(Fightcade)* Please do not spectate the stream matches directly on Fightcade as this may cause techinical issues

+### Dan-Ku-Ga

+- The tournament is played in a **First to 2** format
+- **Winners Finals, Losers Semis, Losers Finals and Grand Finals** are played in a **First to 3** format
+- All characters are allowed
+- You can switch characters if you lost the previous game, however the winner cannot switch characters
+- *(Fightcade)* Please do not spectate the stream matches directly on Fightcade as this may cause techinical issues